 “It’s all of us-uns under the sun, men an’ daughters too.”

 At midautumn harvest the first daughter, belly swelling outsized to her body, comes out to work in the field.
-There’s no more talking on the porch, but this is on Renneyeh rather than Nulba.
-If it were all to Nulba there’d be no speaking again until the house was emptied of daughters.
+There’s no more talking on the porch; if it were all to Nulba, there’d be no speaking again until the house was emptied of daughters.
 Renneyeh, though, she’s mellowing as the angles of her cheeks sharpen, as her body loses its warmth at night.
-Nulba knows that soon Renneyeh will start making fuss and touching the belly.
-So it’s the painful quiet straining for sound which makes Nulba leave the porch entirely.
+Nulba knows that soon Renneyeh will start talking because she must, making fuss and touching the belly.
+So the painful quiet straining for sound makes Nulba leave the porch entirely.

 She squats on her heels a ways off from the house and the field.
 The maize is stunted when drawn against the maize of her first memories; however, this year is to be counted a fair growth.
 The ’tatoes are less certain, dotting the wiggling furrows to which Nulba and Renneyeh and first daughter apply their hoes and struggle against the weeds.